Power Steering Service

 For most of us, it is hard to remember life without power steering – cranking those great big steering wheels?
 It was a pretty good workout.
 Now power steering is standard.
 The heart of any power steering system is its pump.
 The pump pressurizes the power steering fluid that provides assist for steering.
 Most pumps are driven by a belt that is run by the engine – a few are electrically powered.
 A high-pressure hose passes fluid from the pump to the steering gear.
 A low pressure hose returns the fluid back to the pump.

 Dirty power steering fluid causes damage to the pump, the steering gear/rack and eats away at the hoses.
 These hoses can develop leaks, so it is a good idea to inspect them at every oil change.
 Low fluid can damage the power steering pump.
 That is why fluid level is on the checklist for a full-service oil change.
-The fluid needs to be compatible with the hoses and seals, so check your owners’ manual for the right type – or just ask one of our service advisors.
+The fluid needs to be compatible with the hoses and seals, so check your owners’ manual for the right type – or just ask one of our service advisors at any of our 9 locations.

 The fluid cleans, cools and lubricates the power steering system.
 It breaks down over time and mileage and collects unwanted moisture, so it needs to be replaced from periodically.
 Many manufacturers specify power steering service intervals.
 Unfortunately, this important service is sometimes left off the maintenance schedule.
 So, when in doubt, every 30,000 miles or two years is what Auto Care Plus recommends.
 When we perform the fluid exchange we use a detergent to clean the system first, flush out the old fluid and replace it with new fluid.